speakeasy-api/bluesky-ts/docs/sdks/team/README.md

 # Team
-(*tools.ozone.team*)
+(*ozone.team*)

 ## Overview

 ### Available Operations

-* [toolsOzoneTeamAddMember](#toolsozoneteamaddmember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+* [addMember](#addmember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
 Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Add a member to the ozone team.
 Requires admin role.
-* [toolsOzoneTeamDeleteMember](#toolsozoneteamdeletemember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+* [deleteMember](#deletemember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
 Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Delete a member from ozone team.
 Requires admin role.
-* [toolsOzoneTeamListMembers](#toolsozoneteamlistmembers) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+* [listMembers](#listmembers) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
 Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 List all members with access to the ozone service.
-* [toolsOzoneTeamUpdateMember](#toolsozoneteamupdatemember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+* [updateMember](#updatemember) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
 Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Update a member in the ozone service.
 Requires admin role.

-## toolsOzoneTeamAddMember
+## addMember

 *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
 Admin authenentication may also be possible, with request sent directly to the Ozone instance.*